bhaskar4297/twitter-airflow-data-engineering-project/README.md

-# twitter-airflow-data-engineering-project
 Twitter ETL Pipeline with Apache Airflow & AWS

 Goal: Extract tweets from X (Twitter) API v2, transform with Pandas, and store CSVs in Amazon S3, all orchestrated by Apache Airflow on an EC2 instance.

-What this shows
+✨ What this shows

--Orchestrating a daily ETL in Airflow (DAGs, retries, logs) -Using Tweepy (X API v2) for extraction
+Orchestrating a daily ETL in Airflow (DAGs, retries, logs)

+Using Tweepy (X API v2) for extraction

--Transforming raw JSON → tidy table with Pandas -Uploading to S3 with boto3 (IAM role, no AWS keys in code)
+Transforming raw JSON → tidy table with Pandas

+Uploading to S3 with boto3 (IAM role, no AWS keys in code)

 1) Tech stack